KMahoney/kmahoney.github.io/_posts/2015-06-27-immutable-data.markdown

 ### Article Table

-Create a table representing the set of article slugs.
-This allows us to reference a slug as a foreign key and maintain consistency.
-PostgreSQL would not allow you to reference the `slug` field in the `article_revision` table in a foreign key as it is not unique in that table.
+A table representing the set of article slugs.
+Foreign keys can use this as a reference to maintain referential integrity.
+PostgreSQL does not allow referencing the `slug` field in the `article_revision` table as it is not unique in that table.

 {% highlight sql %}
 CREATE TABLE logblog.article (